-Our office has experience in all areas related to child support, including modification of child support and failure to pay child support—so do not hesitate to contact Stern Perkoski with any questions you may have about your Evanston, Chicago or Lake Forest case.
+Our office has experience in all areas related to child support, including modification of child support and failure to pay child support—so do not hesitate to contact Stern Perkoski Mendez with any questions you may have about your Evanston, Chicago, Lake Forest and Oak Brook case.
 We understand the stress that is added to a divorce when children are involved and will help you resolve this delicate matter for the benefit of all parties.

 What is child support?

 For an Illinois divorce, child support typically includes payments made to the parent with the majority of the parenting time to assist with the financial burden of raising the couple’s children.
 While related, child support is a different issue than parental allocation (sole or joint custody).

 The goal of child support is to provide a child with the same standard of living he or she would have enjoyed had the marriage stayed intact.

 Child support payments typically last until the minor child graduates from high school or turns 19, whichever occurs later.
 In addition to child support, the court may also order contributions to the children’s other expenses, such as educational, medical, day care and extracurricular activity costs.